-Class I, II and III RiversWear quick-drying clothes like nylon shorts and a swimsuit with shoes that can get wet, such as old tennis shoes, Tevas or sandals with a strap around the heel (no flip flops).
+Class I, II and III RiversWear quick-drying clothes like nylon shorts and a swimsuit with shoes that can get wet (they must have a strap around the heel, no flip flops or slide on shoes).
 In spring and on high water trips wool, fleece or any synthetic garment is recommended.
 These materials stay warm when wet, unlike cotton which stays the temperature of the water.
 We have wetsuits, fleece and wetsuit boots available for rent in all sizes from small children through large adults (up to 300+ pounds).

 On our Colorado trips:A wetsuit package is recommended on spring trips through June on rafts and mid-July on inflatable kayaks (being that the water is only six hours old, previously being snow!).
 Wetsuit boots are recommended all season long.